MicrosoftDocs/win32/desktop-src/DirectShow/ec-dvd-current-hmsf-time.md

 ---
-Description: 'Signals the current time, in DVD\_HMSF\_TIMECODE format, relative to the start of the title.
-This event is triggered at the beginning of every VOBU, which occurs every 0.4 to 1.0 seconds.' ms.assetid: '7c81a09a-21f3-49b2-b90a-7cbc9c815bad'
+Description: Signals the current time, in DVD\_HMSF\_TIMECODE format, relative to the start of the title.
+This event is triggered at the beginning of every VOBU, which occurs every 0.4 to 1.0 seconds. ms.assetid: 7c81a09a-21f3-49b2-b90a-7cbc9c815bad
-title: 'EC\_DVD\_CURRENT\_HMSF\_TIME'
+title: EC\_DVD\_CURRENT\_HMSF\_TIME
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EC\_DVD\_CURRENT\_HMSF\_TIME

-Signals the current time, in [**DVD\_HMSF\_TIMECODE**](dvd-hmsf-timecode.md) format, relative to the start of the title.
+Signals the current time, in [**DVD\_HMSF\_TIMECODE**](/windows/win32/strmif/ns-strmif-tagdvd_hmsf_timecode?branch=master) format, relative to the start of the title.
 This event is triggered at the beginning of every VOBU, which occurs every 0.4 to 1.0 seconds.

 ## Parameters